 Money belt.
 Sometimes, putting your money in the front pocket of your jeans is enough.
 Sometimes, it’s better to play it safer.
 When we went to Barcelona, for example, everyone – including Spanish friends – told us to watch out for the infamous pickpockets.
 This money belt gave us peace of mind and can be worn by either my husband or me.

 Travel purse.
-A purse is very much a matter of personal taste.
-To be honest, I am not much of a purse gal – I’d rather just put a couple of things in my pocket.
+In every day life, I am not much of a purse gal – I’d rather just put a couple of things in my pocket.
 But sometimes, a mom’s gotta carry stuff.
 But I like this one, because it’s affordable, resistant to would-be purse-snatchers, durable, fits a ton of stuff without being gigantic itself, and has a ton of convenient pockets that make sense to me.
-This one comes in a good variety of colors.

 Sunscreen.
 The Environmental Working Group, which runs scientific tests on the most effective and least dangerous cosmetic products (including sunscreen), is my go-to resource for sunscreens.
 The challenge for me is that their best-rated ones tend to be über-natural and “Whole Foodsy,” which is great… but can be pretty darn expensive and/or hard to find.
-This is what I used to buy, which I like and gets a “1” score on EWG.
-But, if you’re like me, you like an alternative that’s easier to find and more affordable.
-This Coppertone sunscreen for faces is one we have on hand all the time.
+This is what I try to buy or this one, which I like and gets a “1” score on EWG; these are especially good for ocean swimming, as they are “reef-safe” (reef-safe sunscreens are required in some resorts/geographic areas and are very expensive to buy at the resorts themselves).
+But, if you’re like me, you also like to have an alternative that’s more affordable.
+This Neutrogena sunscreen is one we have on hand all the time.
 When I go running, though, I like a stick – this one gets excellent Environmental Working Group ratings AND good reviews.
-For our bodies, this Coppertone Sport Sunscreen (and adults, for that matter) does the trick.
-Just be sure to get SPF 30 or 50 – NOT the 70 (EWG advises against SPFs above 50).
+For our bodies, this Coppertone Pure & Simple (and adults, for that matter) does the trick.

 Nightlight.
 Fumbling around in the dark, trying to find your way to the bathroom in the middle of the night is SO.MUCH.EASIER if you bring your own nightlight – and they can make all the difference for little ones.
 This is a must-pack item!

 Get a good converter/adapter (make sure it’s BOTH).
-For us, a universal one has been key, since the UK, Continental Europe, and Switzerland all have different systems.
-Full disclosure, this isn’t the exact one we bought, but this one gets good reviews on Amazon.
+For us, a universal one has been key, since the UK, Continental Europe, and Switzerland all have different systems from each other.

 Kindle Paperwhite.
 Normally an early-adopter, I resisted moving away from the printed book.
 While I will never give them up completely, I am now an enthusiastic fan of the Kindle.
 I specify Paperwhite (as opposed to the Fire or any other e-reader whose screen reflects light), because it is SOOOO easy to read whether you are in the dark or out in the bright sun (and less breakable too).
 Instead of bringing a bajillion books with us on trips now, we just load up our Kindles – mostly with books borrowed on the app our U.S. public library uses (Overdrive).
 A huge added bonus for me is being able to email web pages and PDFs to my Kindle, so I have backups of all our important documents on it.
 Once they are uploaded, they are accessible regardless of internet access (protect your Kindle with a password!).

-Where’s Waldo is much-loved by our kids – and by us, as they stay entertained for a good long time.
+Where’s Waldo was much-loved by our kids when they were younger- and by us, as they stayed entertained for a good long time.
 This is an awesome travel-themed version!